temporalio/documentation/blog/2020-11-12-the-making-of-new-user-sdk-tutorials.md

 <!--truncate-->

-In early September it was clear that V1 of Temporal would be ready by the end of that month.
-This also meant that we would be announcing our funding shortly thereafter.
+In early September it was clear that V1 of Temporal would be ready by the end of that month and we would be announcing our funding shortly thereafter.
 From a documentation perspective, we felt that it was important to coordinate changes in a way that would support the announcement.
 As with any product launch, we were hoping to create some buzz and see a surge in new users.
 Considering that documentation is one of the most important aspects of new user adoption, we had our work cut out for us.

 ## Uphill challenges